ryanmeasel/dotfiles/README.md

 - `installPackages.sh`: Installs a collection of common packages I use including wget, curl, zsh, autojump, vim, git-flow, etc.
 - `installDotfiles.sh`: Installs the configuration files by backuping existing configuration files (into /path/to/this/repo/backup/) and replacing them with symlinks to the files in this repo.
 - `installAll.sh`: Invokes the other two scripts.
 Packages are istalled first.
-This method is useful for setting up a brand new environment (new computer, VM, container, etc).

 ## Installation